 |These are Asian elephants, grouped together.
 This shows the size difference between the bull male and the cows.
 Note how the arch of the spine is higher towards the front on Asian elephants.
 The male seems to be humming the tune "I'm in the mood for love".. but the ladies seem more interested in gossip :)|

-between the Asian breed and Africans above.
-This s a good place to note coloring.
+This s a good place to pause and note coloring.

 Note also how much less wrinkled the trunk is than the African variety.
 The ears are much smaller and more floppy and folded, and with distinctive shape difference from Africans.

-very impressive.
-Note, they are teeeth and not horns.
-It's sad that elephants in the wild
+Note, they are teeth and not horns.
+It's sad that elephants in the

 wild will be extinct soon, too many people or too many people